spatie/period/README.md

 ```

 **Overlap multiple collections**: returns the overlap between collections.
-This means and AND operation between collections, and an OR operation within the same collection.
+This means an AND operation between collections, and an OR operation within the same collection.

 ```php
 /*